Deepak-GitHub1474/Blog/README.md

 ## Description

-    This is a blog app which has many functionality like adding your own blogs, editing, deleting, and reading cpmplete blogs.
-Also users can watch public blogs too. there are user authorization is require to perform CRUD operation, which makes your blog secure.
+  This is a blog app which has many functionality like adding your own blogs, editing, deleting, and reading full blogs.
+Also users can watch public blogs too.to mange blogs user authorization is require to perform CRUD operation, which makes your blog secure.

 ## Use